Advancing-Machine-Human-Reasoning-Lab/apt/README.md

 # APT

-This is the repository based on a paper accepted in ACL 2021: (Improving Paraphrase Detection with the Adversarial Paraphrasing Task)[https://aclanthology.org/2021.acl-long.552/].
+This is the repository based on a paper accepted in ACL 2021: [Improving Paraphrase Detection with the Adversarial Paraphrasing Task](https://aclanthology.org/2021.acl-long.552/).

 ## Repository vs Paper
 - APP is the human split of the adversarial dataset (AP_H)